blinjrm/yotta_lead_scoring/README.md

 - Now that python3 is installed create and configure your environment:

     `$ source activate.sh`

+    This command will :
+    - Add the project directory to your PYTHONPATH
+    - Install the requiered dependencies
+    - Create (if necessary) the virtual environmnet
+    - Activate the virtual environment

-    You sould **always** activate your environment when working on the project.
+    You sould **always** use this command when working on the project in a new session.

-## 2. Train the model
+## 3. Train the model

-- The raw data to train the model on must be in the data/raw/ directory
+- The raw data to train the model on must be in the data/training/ directory
-- Run the training script using : from the shell :
+- Run the training script using :

+from the shell :
-    $ python src/application/train.py -f data.csv
+    `$ python src/application/train.py -f data.csv`

 from a python interpreter :
-    >>> run src/application/train.py -f data.csv
+    `>>> run src/application/train.py -f data.csv`

 - The trained model will be saved in the model/ directory as a pickle file.

-## 3. Use the model for predictions
+## 4. Use the model for predictions

-- The data used for prediction must be in the data/raw/ directory
+- The data used for prediction must be in the data/prediction/ directory
-- Run the training script using : from the shell :
+- Run the training script using :

+from the shell :
-    $ python src/application/predict.py -f data.csv
+    `$ python src/application/predict.py -f new_data.csv`

 from a python interpreter :
-    >>> run src/application/predict.py -f data.csv
+    `>>> run src/application/predict.py -f new_data.csv`

 - The file containing the predictions will be saved in the outputs/ directory as a csv file.